 Then Parliamentary Secretary for Foreign Affairs, Richard Marles, made the first visit by a member of an Australian Government to Albania in April 2012.
-Mr Marles met senior members of the Government including Prime Minister Sali Berisha, then Foreign Minister Edmond Haxhinasto and Deputy Defence Minister Arjan Starova.
-He also met with the Speaker of Parliament, Josefina Topalli, and the Mayor of Tirana, Lulzim Basha.
+Mr Marles met senior members of the Albanian Government including then Prime Minister Sali Berisha, then Foreign Minister Edmond Haxhinasto and then Deputy Defence Minister Arjan Starova.
 In August 2012, then Albanian Foreign Minister Edmond Panariti visited Australia, meeting with senior political figures including then Foreign Minister Carr, then Parliamentary Secretary Marles, President of the Senate John Hogg and then Speaker of the House of Representatives Peter Slipper.

-Trade between Australia and Albania is small; two way merchandise trade in 2012 totalled $1.9 million.
-Australian exports to Albania were worth approximately $1.6 million in 2012, and consisted mainly of margarine, raw hides and skins (excluding fur-skins) and coke and semi-coke.
-Imports from Albania in 2011-12 were valued at $0.28 million and consisted mainly of clothing.
+Trade between Australia and Albania is small; two way merchandise trade in 2013 totalled $3.4 million.
+Australian exports to Albania were worth approximately $2.8 million and consisted mainly of margarine, raw hides and skins (excluding fur-skins) and coke and semi-coke.
+Imports from Albania were valued at $0.6 million and consisted mainly of clothing.

-Albania's political system is a presidential parliamentary democracy.
+Albania's political system is a presidential-parliamentary democracy.
 The Parliament of Albania consists of a unicameral assembly known as the 'People's Assembly' or 'Kuvendi Popullor'.
-The assembly has 140 seats; 100 are elected by direct popular vote and 40 by proportional vote for four year terms.
+The assembly has 140 seats with members elected for four year terms.

-The most recent elections for the assembly were held on 23 June 2013.
-The opposition Socialist Party coalition, led by former Mayor of Tirana Edi Rama, defeated the incumbent Sali Berisha, leader of the Democratic Party coalition government.
+On 23 June 2013, Albania held a largely peaceful and smoothly conducted election which produced a clear turnover of power.
+The Socialist Party coalition, led by former Mayor of Tirana Edi Rama, defeated the incumbent Sali Berisha, leader of the Democratic Party coalition government.
 Mr Rama’s ‘Alliance for a European Albania’ won 57.7% of the vote, translating to 84 seats in the 140-seat parliament.
 Mr Rama was confirmed as Prime Minister and sworn in to office in September 2013.